Group Cross-Correlations with Faintly Constrained Filters: Group Cross-Correlations

 \subsubsection{Generalization to Vector-Valued Functions}

-We also note that the cross-correlation defined in \eqref{eq:xcorrCheck} readily generalizes to a transformation of vector-valued functions via matrix-valued kernels.
-More specifically, for ${m, n \in \N}$, a continuous vector-valued function ${f \colon B \rightarrow \R^n}$, and a matrix-valued compactly supported filter ${\omega \colon G \times B \rightarrow \R^{m \times n}}$ satisfying the constraint \eqref{eq:omegaConstraintSimple} for all ${g, h \in G}$ and ${b \in B}$, we obtain a cross-correlation ${\omega \checkstar f \colon B \rightarrow \R^m}$ in much the same way.
+We also note that the cross-correlation defined in \eqref{eq:xcorrCheck} readily generalizes to a transformation of vector-valued functions via matrix-valued filters.
+More specifically, for ${m, n \in \N}$, for a continuous vector-valued function ${f \colon B \rightarrow \R^n}$, and for a matrix-valued compactly supported filter ${\omega \colon G \times B \rightarrow \R^{m \times n}}$ satisfying the constraint \eqref{eq:omegaConstraintSimple} for all ${g, h \in G}$ and ${b \in B}$, we obtain a cross-correlation ${\omega \checkstar f \colon B \rightarrow \R^m}$ in much the same way.
 In particular, the proof of $G$-equivariance is provided by the same calculation \eqref{eq:equivarianceFunctionsMod}.
-In the remainder of this \cref{sec:xcorr} we generalize this form of a cross-correlation to vector bundles.
+In the remainder of this \cref{sec:xcorr}, we generalize this form of a cross-correlation to $G$-equivariant vector bundles.